Moving To Another Owner-Occupied Home Without Selling

 Benefits of Owner-Occupied Financing

-Owner-Occupied financing has huge benefits over investment home financing.
-Besides the down payment requirements which range for zero to 5 percent mortgage rates. the overall terms of the owner-occupied financing far outweigh mortgages for investment properties.
+Financing for owner-occupied properties offers significant advantages compared to financing for investment homes.
+In addition to the down payment requirements that can range from zero to 5 percent, the overall terms of owner-occupied financing surpass those of mortgages for investment properties.

 Why Are You Moving To Another Owner-Occupied Home?